 - Avoiding tobacco and alcohol

 By your next visit, it is likely that the symptoms of NUG will have started to subside.
-Your dentist will clean the area more aggressively with a process called scaling and root planing.
+Your dentist will clean the area more aggressively with a process called scaling and root planning.
 He or she will examine your other teeth to see if any are affected and will review your home-care instructions.